elevonix-labs/finest-data-subnet/docs/datatrove.md

 aws_secret_access_key = YOUR_SECRET_KEY
 ```

-Check aws config using `aws s3 ls`
+Check aws config using `aws s3 ls`, after install `awscli`.
-For this, you should install `awscli`
 Install it with `apt install awscli`

+Also create s3 bucket for saving dataset, you can follow this [docs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html).

 ### Install SLURMDBD and configuration